null-a/Stochy.jl/README.md

 # Stochy.jl

 Stochy is a probabilistic programming language embedded within Julia.
-Models are specified using a functional subset of Julia, and inference can be performed by either exhaustive enumeration or PMCMC<sup>[1](#citations)</sup>.
+Models are specified using a functional subset of Julia, and inference can be performed by exhaustive enumeration, PMCMC<sup>[1](#citations)</sup> or Metropolis-Hastings<sup>[2](#citations)</sup>.
 The implementation follows the approach described in [The Design and Implementation of Probabilistic Programming Languages](http://dippl.org/).

 ## Status